Why do I get a skin rash when I drink alcohol?

 Experiencing discomfort from alcohol may also be linked to underlying health issues.
 If you're concerned about your health, it's always a good idea to talk to a healthcare professional.

 Knowing how your body responds to alcohol, especially if you have a genetic predisposition, is crucial for making informed choices.
-Our Intolerances and Sensitivity DNA test can offer valuable insights, helping you navigate your relationship with alcohol more confidently.
+Our Intolerances and Sensitivities DNA test can offer valuable insights, helping you navigate your relationship with alcohol more confidently.

 References